 Energy efficiency: How efficiently irrigation systems use water and energy is determined primarily by the type of system and the way it is operated, maintained, and managed.
-When specifying pump size and designing water distribution systems, engineers consider the distance the water has to be lifted and transferred. the depth from which water needs to be transported, and the friction caused pipes and channels determined by layout, diameter and operating pressures.
+When specifying pump size and designing water distribution systems, engineers consider the distance the water has to be lifted and transferred. the depth from which water needs to be transported, and the friction caused and within pipes channels as determined by layout, diameter and operating pressures.
 They should also consider the system resilience to future climate scenarios and changes in groundwater levels that may occur through widespread implementation of SPIS.